• Skip to primary navigation

 Reply

-3. Dawn peterson says
+Dawn peterson

 Planning to do this for group of 12 and will use 2 larger flank steaks from Costco.
 Can my 12 qt. plastic container cook both steaks at the same time?